maksimuspiter/simple_shop_final_proj/readme.md

     <p>Ajax-change unread messages in selected chat when user scrolls down the page (used Intersection Observer API)</p>
     <p>Ajax form window to send message</p>
   </li>
+  <li>Account = OneToOneField, account page only for LoginRequired (when creating a superuser, you need to create an account for him)</li>

 </ul>